JHAO1122/UQ/README.md

 # UQ
-This is My Uncertainty Quantitative homework in fall and winter semester 2025-2026
+This is My Uncertainty Quantification homework in fall and winter semester 2025-2026